Mary Walton

-Early life
+Early life and personal motivations

 There is little documentation of Mary Walton's life.
 However, a statement made in 1884 and published in the Weekly Transcript of Lexington, Kentucky, provides some crucial information about her youth.
 Walton is quoted as saying, “My father had no sons, and believed in educating his daughters.
 He spared no pains or expense to this end".
+This foundation allowed her to navigate the then male-dominated world of mechanical patents with a confidence that was unheard of at the time in women.